 Painting the Imprimatura

-Ok, so I’ve just completed the burnt umber imprimatura.
+Ok, so I’ve just completed the burnt umber imprimatura or brunaille.
 This is the second part of the figure painting I’m working on, called ‘Transformation’.

 What is the imprimatura in oil painting?